stepanataccolade/docsv2/sources/pipelines/resources.md

 ```
 name: string
 ```
-*Required* This is the name of the resource.
+This is the name of the resource.
 Keep it short but explanatory as this is used as a reference in jobs

 ```
 type: string
 ```
-*Required* This defines the type of resource.
+This defines the type of resource.
 In this case *image*.
 This cannot be changed once set.

 ```